-Oliver is establishing a busy practice in the Crown Court, defending those accused of offences including fraud, supply of drugs and serious violence.
-He is also a specialist Youth Court advocate and frequently achieves successful outcomes in unlikely circumstances.
+Oliver is a busy Crown Court practitioner, defending those accused of offences including fraud, supply of drugs and serious violence.
+He is also a specialist Youth Court advocate and frequently achieves successful outcomes in challenging circumstances.

-Oliver has appeared in the County, Family and Administrative Courts and is often instructed in cases which span the civil and criminal jurisdictions, including trading standards investigations, sexual risk, criminal behavior and football banning orders and the full range of proceedings under the Proceeds of Crime Act.
-He is happy to accept instructions as a Junior on Inquests and Family cases.
+Although he is a specialist jury advocate, Oliver accepts instructions in a broad range of work including Inquests and International Child Abduction.
+He has appeared in the High Court, County, Family and Administrative Courts and is often instructed in cases which span the civil and criminal jurisdictions, including trading standards investigations, sexual risk, criminal behaviour and football banning orders and proceedings under the Proceeds of Crime Act.
+Oliver is a member of the Serious Fraud Office Disclosure Panel.

 R v G – one-punch knock out ABH defendant acquitted of all three charges on basis of self-defence, helped by careful dissection of CCTV evidence and half-time submission of no case to answer on one charge

 R v K – unlikely acquittal of racially aggravated assault on bar manager by drunk customer on the basis of self-defence